A brief history of YYY Foundation

 Our work in Nepal is supervised by The Mandala Organisation a local NGO run by people we have known for many years through our work in adventure tourism and expedition leadership.

-We have jointly completed 2 schools at Siranchour in Sindupalchowk and Chumlingtar in Gorkha.
-We have bought and handed over building land to a third school in Ukhubari in Sindupalchowk and are now working towards completing our 4th project, a school in Nuwakot.
+We have jointly completed 42 schools at Siranchour in Sindupalchowk and Chumlingtar in Gorkha.
+We have built a further 4 schhols and are working towards a sustainable future for them all.
+We have bought and handed over building land to another school in Ukhubari in Sindupalchowk and are now in the final planning stages of a community centre in Hagam.

 I was born and grew up in Armala, a village overlooking Pokhara in Nepal.
 Much of my early childhood was spent running around barefoot and attending the village school.
 Later I was educated at St Francis in Luknow before going to college in London.
 Working for Himalayan River Exploration, I spent several years travelling around Nepal before moving to the UK and setting up Baba Boutique, a Nepalese clothing and handicraft business.
 In 2003 I set up Yak Yeti Yak a Nepalese restaurant in Bath, with my wife.
 My heritage is deeply embedded in the business and I am pleased to still be active in helping the Armala community.